soda-collections-objects-data-literacy/WissKIBits_How-to-Tutorial/WissKIBits_Modul1/M1E0_Ablauf-Zielsetzung_en.md

 ## Guiding question

-Our guiding question through this module is..
+Our guiding question through this module is:

 > **How can information about an object be transformed into a transparent, interoperable semantic data model that can be implemented in WissKI?**